 For many B2B marketers, the answer will be ‘lead generation’,

 In situations where:

-B2B marketers can achieve lead goals by creating a more targeted, joint sales and marketing plan that treats high-value accounts as “markets of one” comprised of multiple people – this is exactly what ABM is designed to achieve.
+B2B marketers can achieve lead goals by creating a more targeted, joint sales and marketing plan that treats high-value accounts as “markets of one” comprised of multiple people – this is exactly what Account-Based Marketing is designed to achieve.

 How do I go about creating an ABM plan, and how can I get my organisation to buy in to the idea of marketing in a very different way; especially a way that’s a cultural shift for most?

 While this may seem a sizeable obstacle, we have developed a five-step Account-Based Marketing eBook that B2B marketers can use to prepare their organisations to adopt ABM: